 What is this calling?
 We are to promote and work for the unity God desires, not grieve the Spirit by working against him.
 Thus as God’s people saved by grace, we are to shun the divisive deeds of darkness.
 Instead, from Christ we learn how to live light filled lives saturated with the Spirit.

 No wonder Ephesians closes with the armor of God.
-This whole book is set against a cosmic battle where God and his plans are opposed by spiritual forces of evil.
+This whole book unfolds upon the background of a cosmic battle where God and his plans are opposed by spiritual forces of evil.
 We are in the midst of it.
 Whose cause will we promote?

 So, what happens if a Christian decides to abandon serving God?
 Scripture is clear.
 Salvation is conditional upon remaining in the faith (Colossians 1:22-23; Hebrews 10:25-31).
 If as recipients of God’s saving grace we then decide to return to assisting the realm of darkness, Christ can spew us out.

 It is in regard to this context of fulfilling our purpose, not earning salvation, that scripture urges us and prays for us to be found living worthily of our calling (Ephesians 4:1; 2 Thessalonians 1:11).
-Similarly, Paul commands us to live out the ramifications of what it means to be God’s saved people (Philippians 2:12-13).
+Similarly, Paul commands us to live out the ramifications of what it means to be God’s saved people, so that God can work through us to achieve his purposes (Philippians 2:12-13).
 In fact, Paul even used the stringent metaphor of an intense athlete to explain his focus on living for Christ, in order that “I myself will not be disqualified” (1 Corinthians 9:24-27).

 Furthermore, Peter commands, “make every effort to be sure of your calling and election.
 For by doing this you will never fall” (2 Peter 1:10) and “strive to be found at peace, without spot or blemish, when you come into his presence” (2 Peter 3:14).
 This is not about earning salvation.
-This is about not losing what we already have!
+This is about allowing God to use us for his purposes as well as avoiding walking away from what we have received!

 As we approach scripture, all of us have some choices.
 We could dismantle grace and proclaim a works based salvation.
 We could empower grace to nullify God’s word about living up to our calling.
 Or we could allow verses regarding our salvation and those texts focused on our need to fulfill our purpose as God’s people to amicably stand side by side in our minds, as they do in scripture.